Xi urges Jiangsu to take the lead in advancing Chinese modernization - ExBulletin

 On work safety, Xi said safety reviews should be continued to limit serious and major accidents.

-Xi called for flood vigilance as China is about to enter a key period for flood control.
+Xi urged vigilance over floods China is about to enter a key period for flood control.
 He also noted the increased risk of forest fires in some areas.

 Various emergency preparations should be made to minimize all kinds of losses, Xi added.